baselayer-labs/baselayer-css/README.md

 ```
 #### Wrap

-Wrap is designed to provide a responsive layout for a container element.
+Wrap is designed to provide a responsive wrapping layout for a container element.

 The width of the container is set to `100%` minus a padding value, which is calculated using the `clamp` function.
 This ensures that the container takes up the full width of the viewport, minus a fixed amount of space on the left and right sides.